politechlab/replication_nav/README.md

 The script , contains the code for the primary analysis, and reads in a file which is in this repository "table\_one\_column\_one.csv".

+In the paper each observation is a student.
+Here, to preserve anonymity, the level of observation is a high-school year.
 In this file each row is an observation at a given school in a given year.
 The value stored in the undermatched column is the proportion of students at this school who have undermatched.

 Requirements: